Rapid Training of Hamiltonian Graph Networks using Random Features¶

 | Spring \(V(r)=\frac{1}{2}\beta r^2\) | 3.88e-3 | 2.33e-3 | 3.41e-5 |

-| Anharmonic oscillator | 4.56e-2 | 4.32e-2 | 5.23e-4 |
+| Anharmonic Oscillator | 4.56e-2 | 4.32e-2 | 5.23e-4 |

-| Morse potential | 8.89e-2 | 7.40e-4 | 1.22e-3 |
+| Morse Potential | 8.89e-2 | 7.40e-4 | 1.22e-3 |

 Key Findings¶

-- Comparison with NeurIPS 2022 benchmark: RF-HGN requires only 2–5 seconds of training time, whereas other physics-informed GNNs (FGNN, LGN, etc.) require 400–53,000 seconds.
+- Comparison with NeurIPS 2022 benchmark: RF-HGN training time is only 2-5 seconds, while other physical GNNs (FGNN, LGN, etc.) require 400-53,000 seconds.

 Highlights & Insights¶